 Housing Rehabilitation Program - The City manages a federal grant to renovate home owner occupied housing that are in need of repairs to bring the home back up to minimum standards.
-The application period for the program is currently OPEN.
-The City is currently accepting applications.
+The application period for the program is currently CLOSED, the next application cycle will open in early 2016.

 Florida Hardest Hit Fund Program Fund - Florida Housing Finance Corporation (Florida Housing) was directed by Treasury to use a portion of these funds specifically for targeted unemployment programs that provide temporary assistance to eligible homeowners.